mappls-api/mappls-web-maps/components/map.md

     );
     ```

-    ### Optional Parameters Usage
+    ### Optional Parameters

-    There are several map parameters which can be used with map methods to meet any application requirements.
+    <p>There are several map parameters which can be used with map methods to meet any application requirements.</p>

     ```js
     mapplsClassObject.map(